pubkey/rxdb/docs-src/quickstart.md

 ## Write Operations

-Now that we have a RxCollection, we can store some documents in it.
+Now that we have an RxCollection we can store some documents in it.

-### Insert a document
+### Inserting a document

 ```ts
 const myDocument = await myDatabase.todos.insert({